 If you're interested in learning about how to analyze and report results from systematic reviews and meta-analyses and learn about critical appraisal, enroll in the free online course CERTaIN: Knowledge Synthesis: Systematic Reviews and Clinical Decision Making.

 If you'd like to know more about screening and eligibility criteria, take a look at this webinar titled "Screening for studies in systematic reviews, scoping reviews, and other knowledge syntheses: Strategies for improvement", and these training materials and webinar slides.
-To read more about eligibility criteria and screening in this guide.

 A report by Gillies et al. (2009) claims that in addition to a lack of time as the largest barrier in the full completion of a Cochrane review, co-author communication also poses as a barrier, among others.
 It is not uncommon for review teams to consist of team members that live in different time zones, speak different languages, or do not personally know everyone on the team.
 Baker et al. (2010) therefore recommend that teams, "establish effective communication strategies at the onset of the project.
 It may be useful to develop a documented communications plan" (p.
 449).
 It is essential that teams maintain consistent personal communication with one another through email, video calls, conference calls, and resource sharing platforms.

 Read more about the role and importance of the team in conducting a knowledge synthesis:

 Gerstein Science Information Centre